Unleash/unleash/website/docs/how-to/how-to-use-custom-strategies.md

 ### Option B: Implement the strategy for a front-end client SDK {#step-3-b}

 Front-end client SDK don't evaluate strategies directly, so you need to implement the **custom strategy in the [Unleash Proxy](../sdks/unleash-proxy.md)**.
 The below steps assume you're running the Unleash Proxy as a Docker container.
+If you're running the Unleash Proxy via Node directly, follow the steps for [server-side SDKs](#step-3-a "Step 3 option A: implement the strategy for a server-side client SDK") instead.

 Strategies are stored in separate JavaScript files and loaded into the container at startup.
 Refer to [the Unleash Proxy documentation](../sdks/unleash-proxy.md) for a full overview of all the options.